aptech/docs/docs/plotsettextinterpreter.rst

     label_string = "&beta;";

-    // Set the X-axis label
+    // Set the x-axis label
     plotSetXLabel(&myPlot, label_string);

 The code above will add the letter :math:`\beta` to the graph title.
 The HTML 'sup' tag will create superscript and the 'sub' tag will create subscript.
 For example: